 Not only do I know this from observation of bookstore shelves and publishers’ upcoming catalogues, but I’ve heard countless editors discussing how difficult it is to get a straight contemporary YA novel through their acquisitions committees.
 Apparently, contemporary realism isn’t much of a sales hook these days, unless either the voice or the subject matter is simply irresistible.
 Some publishers are, obviously, more interested in this genre than others, but the going still seems to be much tougher now than it was a few years ago.

 What Makes Contemporary YA More Appealing to Agents and Editors?

 So what can writers of contemporary YA novels do in order to make their books more saleable?
-Well, romance is a huge hook.
+Well, YA romance is a huge hook.
 I think it’s the number one thing that girls (especially) and boys (in the John Green vein, not in the flowery sense) are interested in as teenagers.
 So every contemporary manuscript I look at should have, if not a flat-out romantic relationship, at least some romantic interest.
-The teenage years are a time when everything from friendships to family gets complicated, so you have to really play up on those themes and relationships.
+The teenage years are a time when everything from friendships to family gets complicated, so you have to really play up on those themes and relationships when writing teenage characters.